The Gary Bouma Memorial Workshop Program

 - Applications will be reviewed and voted on by TASA executive.

-The call for expressions of interest will be disseminated to members in May of each year, bar 2022 due to the ISA World Congress, dates for 2022 will be announced in November, 2021.
+The call for expressions of interest will be disseminated to members in May of each year, bar 2022 due to the ISA World Congress.
 Applications will be due in October of each year.

 The selection process will occur at the November Executive meeting and an announcement will be made at TASA’s conference in November.
 Workshops will be held in the following year with the presentation and report expected in that same year.
 We will provide advice to applicants to seek additional funding either within their institution or another association with the potential of co-badging.